 As a researcher and educator, Patricia E. Benner is a groundbreaking advocate for the importance of frontline nursing experience as a self-improving practice that is critical for advancing both clinical and managerial practice.
 Her “From Novice to Expert” theory has advanced the practice of many areas of care, including end-of-life care, pain management, palliative care, and medically assisted dying.

-(Note: The Health Sciences Convocation Ceremony brings together the Faculty of Dental Medicine & Oral Health Sciences and the Faculty of Medicine & Health Sciences, which includes the Ingram School of Nursing, the School of Physical & Occupational Therapy and the School of Communication Sciences & Disorders.)
+(Note: The Health Sciences Convocation Ceremony brings together the Faculty of Dental Medicine & Oral Health Sciences and the Faculty of Medicine & Health Sciences, which includes the Ingram School of Nursing, the School of Physical & Occupational Therapy, the School of Medicine, the School of Population and Global Health, the School of Biomedical Sciences, and the School of Communication Sciences & Disorders.)

 Faculty of Law Convocation Ceremony – Thursday, May 26 at 3:00 p.m.

 JAMES (SA’KE’J) YOUNGBLOOD HENDERSON, F.R.S.C., Doctor of Laws, honoris causa (LL.D.)

 B.A.
 (California State University), J.D.
 (Harvard Law School)